 But ultimately, Episode 5 of The Rings of Power is a huge improvement over the previous few.
 It returns to the dark intensity and majestic grandeur that Lord of the Rings is known for, without sacrificing any of the rich character work that the previous episodes have worked so tirelessly to build.
 It marks a fantastic transition into the second half of the series, and if the remaining three episodes manage to maintain the excitement and intrigue that ‘Partings’ displayed, The Rings of Power could easily redeem itself from the rough patch that it started out in.

-Episode 5 of The Lord of the Rings: The Rings of Power is now available to watch on Amazon Prime Video.
+Episode 5 of The Lord of the Rings: The Rings of Power is now available to watch on Prime Video.